 The Student Complaint Officer manages the MCTC Student Complaint Process.
-Students may file student concerns, complaints and grievances involving the MCTC community.
-Students are encouraged to attempt to resolve their issue with the relevant individual prior to filing a complaint or grievance; however, we realize this may not always be possible or proper.
+Students may file student Concerns, Complaints and Grievances involving the MCTC community.
+Students are encouraged to attempt to resolve their issue with the relevant individual prior to filing a Complaint or Grievance; however, we realize this may not always be possible or proper.

-PLEASE NOTE: It is violation of college policy to retaliate against a student for filing a concern, complaint or grievance.
+Please note: It is violation of college policy to retaliate against a student for filing a concern, complaint or grievance.

-Student Conduct Officers
+Student Conduct Officer

 The Student Conduct Officers at MCTC serve as the principal college conduct officers and meet with students regarding violation of college policies.
 The Student Conduct Officers also serve as a resource to College departments in matters concerning due process issues related to student conduct/discipline; responding to concerns of faculty, staff, students and/or parents regarding the Student Code of Conduct.

-The Student Conduct Officers also:
+The Student Conduct Officer also:

 - Ensures College policies and procedures reflect state and federal policies regarding conduct issues; and

 Generally, mediation is an opportunity for the people involved to attempt to resolve their issue(s) with the help of a neutral 3rd party.
-MCTC’s program will use the Transformative Mediation approach.
-This approach helps parties to figure out what people are doing and why they are doing it.
+MCTC’s program uses the Transformative Mediation approach.
+This approach helps parties figure out what people are doing and why they are doing it.
 It also creates the “greatest likelihood that both parties will be genuinely happy with the outcome and the process.”
 It does this by placing as much control as possible into the parties’ hands, “while providing the kind of support that helps them make the best possible decisions about what to do with their dispute.”